 Sign up below to have homeschool helps and encouragement delivered straight to your inbox!

 We will talk about what is finally working.
-Also, what we have had to say good-bye to in order thrive in our every day.
+Also, we will discuss what you have to say good-bye to in order thrive in our every day.
 My hope is that you will see what a joy it is to homeschool.
 You want to cultivate simplicity in your home and homeschool.
-You will know when to let go of things that are no longer working in favor of a new blueprint in the way you and your family are living your lives – of which homeschooling is one of the biggest parts!
+You will know when to let go of things that are no longer working in favor of a new blueprint in the way you and your family are living your lives.
+And homeschooling is one of the biggest parts!

 This will be the landing page for the series.
 You will also be able to follow along with me on Pinterest where I will pin all of the posts for future reference.
 If you want a closer look at our days you can subscribe to our YouTube channel and of course Instagram.